upoi/medgate_challange/README.md

 To complete this challenge, follow the steps below:

-1. Fork this repository
+1. Import this repo to your personal Github account (see https://github.com/new/import)
-2. Clone the forked repository to your local machine
+2. Checkout the develop branch
 3. Create a virtual environment and activate it (use `pipenv` or `conda`)
 4. Write Python code to extract, transform, and load the data into a PostgreSQL or Microsoft SQL Server database running in a Docker container.
 Choose the database you are more comfortable with.
    - The goal is to create a database schema that Data Analysts can use to analyze the data